JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 The solvers R2, R2DH and TRDH are particularly well suited to solve the subproblems, though they are general enough to solve \eqref{eq:nlp}.
 All solvers are implemented in place, so re-solves incur no allocations.
 To illustrate our claim of extensibility, a first version of the AL solver was implemented by an external contributor.
-Furthermore, a nonsmooth penalty approach, described in [@diouane-gollier-orban-2024] is currently being developed, relying on the library’s solvers to efficiently solve its subproblems.
+Furthermore, a nonsmooth penalty approach, described in [@diouane-gollier-orban-2024] is currently being developed, that relies on the library to efficiently solve the subproblems.

 <!-- ## Requirements of the ShiftedProximalOperators.jl -->
 <!---->